pwa-builder/pwabuilder-ios/submit-to-app-store.md

 ## 1. Sign into your Apple Developer account

-To submit to the App Store, [sign-in to your Apple Developer Account](https://developer.apple.com/account/).
+To submit your app the iOS App Store, [sign-in to your Apple Developer Account](https://developer.apple.com/account/).

 If you don't have an Apple Developer account, [enroll here](https://developer.apple.com/programs/enroll).
 Enrollment costs $99 USD/year, though [non-profits can have this fee waived](https://developer.apple.com/support/membership-fee-waiver/).